thinknoack/thinknoack-jekyll/thinknoack/_posts/all/2014-05-01-bike-to-work.markdown

 permalink: bike-to-work
 teaser-img: /post-images/btw/teaser.jpg
 post-img: /post-images/btw/post.jpg
-teaser: Join and coordinate your Bike to Work Day.
+teaser: Join Bike to Work Day.
 ---
 Bike to Work Day is a site for coordinating 20,000+ bikers, routes, and meet-ups for the Denver/Boulder area.